dianfajar/danaoira.github.io/_posts/2017-02-08-data-science-or-data-engineering.md

 The data engineer recommended I check out [Big Data University](http://bigdatauniversity.com).
 It's like the Coursera of Big Data created by IBM.
 I actually started working through a few of the 101 courses [last month](https://danaoira.github.io/learning-for-week-of-1-23/) and liked it.
 I plan on finishing some of the tracks and eventually collect all those badges!

-Their final takeaway was to "follow my gut" and do what I love to do, which is what I will do!
+Their final takeaway was to ***"follow my gut"*** and do what I love to do, which is what I will do!

+---

 As I was heading home, I was brainstorming ideas on how to make a 2.0 version of my Masters Project, [Curriculum Graph Visualizer](https://github.com/danaoira/CurriculumGraphVisualizer), which will: